Are There Heavy Metals in Makeup?

 - Antimony: 5 ppm

-As the Canadian government says, it is up to a makeup company to assure the safety of their products.
-Over the years I’ve received lots of responses from manufacturers.
-Unfortunately, I’m not so confident that companies test their cosmetic products to any significant extent, despite the laws cited above.
-And this is not very helpful in search of the safest makeup brands.
+As the Canadian government says, it is up to a makeup company to assure the safety of cosmetic products it offers.
+Throughout the years of corresponding with different companies, I’ve received lots of responses from manufacturers.
+However, I’m not so confident that companies test their cosmetic products to any significant extent, despite the standards cited above.
+And this is not very helpful when it comes to looking for the safest makeup brands.

 - Keep your makeup away from babies and children.
 Kids are more vulnerable to heavy metal exposure.